Arbonne Intelligence Skin Conditioning Oil

 Review

-Based on the ingredient analysis by CreamScan, these are the key benefits you can expect from using Arbonne Intelligence Skin Conditioning Oil:
+Based on the ingredient list analysis by CreamScan AI, these are the key benefits you can expect from using Arbonne Intelligence Skin Conditioning Oil:

 • Antioxidant protection.

-Quite moisturizing: Arbonne Intelligence Skin Conditioning Oil has a moisturizing rating of 5.0 out of 10.
+According to CreamScan analysis, Arbonne Intelligence Skin Conditioning Oil is quite moisturizing, with a moisturizing rating of 5.0 out of 10.

 Is it more humectant or occlusive?
 It is purely occlusive.
 It has zero Humectancy (we didn't find any humectant ingredients on the ingredient list) and a maximum Occlusivity of 10 out of 10, primarily due to the high content of Carthamus Tinctorius (Safflower) Seed Oil (est. ≈45.0%), Helianthus Annuus (Sunflower) Seed Oil (est. ≈22.0%) and Olea Europaea (Olive) Fruit Oil (est. ≈11.0%).